MIGRAINE HEADACHE

 • Reference [9,16,17]

-Medications that are proven effective in preventing migraines in adults
+Medications proven effective at preventing migraines in adults

 Valproic acid (Depakote®)